TRAVELING WITH A MOBILITY AIDE

 All GET buses are accessible.
 Customers can use the wheelchair lift/ramp at most GET bus stops.

 INACCESSIBLE BUS STOPS

 Each bus has two wheelchair seating areas.
-If they are occupied, the driver will stop and let you know to catch the next bus.
+If they are occupied, the driver will stop and let passengers know to catch the next bus.

-To ensure safe use of the lifts, we recommend that you board the lift facing backwards.
-Once inside the bus, position yourself at one of the locations designated for wheelchair use.
+To ensure safe use of the lifts, we recommend that passengers in wheelchairs board the lift facing backwards.
+Once inside the bus, passengers should position themselves at one of the locations designated for wheelchair use.
 The driver will ask you to set your brakes.

 To ensure your safety during the trip, all wheelchairs must be secured.

-About two blocks before your destination, ring the “Stop Requested” bell once, by pressing on the black strip along the window.
+About two blocks before a desired destination, passengers should ring the “Stop Requested” bell once, by pressing on the black strip along the window.

 Do Wheelchairs Have the Right to Board First?

 Passengers in wheelchairs do not have priority, but Golden Empire Transit District encourages passengers to allow our customers in wheelchairs to board the bus first.
 It is easier to board the passenger in the wheelchair first to secure him or her in the seating area.
 This action takes all of the Operator’s focus to ensure the passenger’s safety.